 One of the key elements in helping to diagnose and manage a concussion is cognitive testing.
-Graham ISD utilizes the ImPACT test (www.impacttest.com ).
-We will attempt to baseline test all student athletes in Graham ISD grades 7 – 12 that participate in contact or collision sports.
+Graham ISD utilizes Sway Medical for it’s balance and cognitive testing (https://www.swaymedical.com/).
+We will attempt to baseline test all student athletes in Graham ISD grades 9 – 12 that participate in contact or collision sports.
 The idea behind the baseline test is to get the student athlete to take the test and get a score when they have normal brain function without an injury.
-If the student athlete suffers a head injury then approximately 48 hours after the injury the student will take the ImPACT test and the two scores will be compared.
-At that point in time after an evaluation from the athletic trainers and the ImPACT test results are examined a diagnosis of a concussion may be made.
-It is important to note that the ImPACT test is but one tool in the tool box of the medical professionals when attempting to determine the extent of a closed head injury as well as when the student athlete will be able to return to activity.
-The ImPACT test should never be used solely as the lone tool to determine the diagnosis.
+If the student athlete suffers a head injury then approximately after the injury the student will take the Sway test and the two scores will be compared.
+At that point in time after an evaluation from the athletic trainers and the Sway test results are examined a diagnosis of a concussion may be made.
+It is important to note that the Sway test is but one tool in the tool box of the medical professionals when attempting to determine the extent of a closed head injury as well as when the student athlete will be able to return to activity.
+The Sway test should never be used solely as the lone tool to determine the diagnosis.
 This should be used in conjunction with a thorough exam and the results of the test are just another piece of the puzzle.

 You will find the following documents below: